Fishing in Iowa: From Coralville Lake to Coldwater Creek

 You can enjoy many family-friendly activities throughout the year.
-Trek out into the wilderness and get back to the Stone Age with a trip to one of Iowa’s many State Parks and ancient geological sites.
-But if your an avid angler, here are the 10 best fishing locations in Iowa.
+Trek out into the wilderness and return to the Stone Age with a trip to one of Iowa’s many State Parks and ancient geological sites.
+But if you’re an avid angler, here are Iowa’s ten best fishing locations.

 You can also enjoy birding and wildlife watching amid the dramatic mountains, gorges, and woodlands.
 And for the more adventurous in your family, check out the mysterious Spook Cave or go geocaching for a day.

-And when you’ve tired of countryside activities, head into one of Iowa’s vibrant cities to take in historic landmarks, art collections and museums.
-Film buffs of the older generation might enjoy a day trip to the “Field of Dreams” movie site, while the kids play baseball on the actual film set.
+And when you’ve tired of countryside activities, head into one of Iowa’s vibrant cities to take in historical landmarks, art collections, and museums.
+Film buffs of the older generation might enjoy a day trip to the “Field of Dreams” movie site while the kids play baseball on the actual film set.

-Iowa is a land of endless cornfields and rolling plains and sunshine (so bring your shades), as well as seemingly endless waterways.
-In Iowa’s lakes, reservoirs, and ponds, you’ll find crappie, bluegill, muskie, Northern pike, and walleye.
+Iowa is a land of endless cornfields, rolling plains, sunshine (so bring your shades), and seemingly endless waterways.
+You’ll find crappie, bluegill, muskie, Northern pike, and walleye in Iowa’s lakes, reservoirs, and ponds.

-If you want to enjoy any of the 10 best fishing locations in Iowa, you must have a valid license that you can produce for a Conservation Police Officer.
+If you want to enjoy any of the ten best fishing locations in Iowa, you must have a valid license that you can produce for a Conservation Police Officer.

 So, remember to put your license in your tackle box before you cast a line.
-And if you’re over the age of 16, you will need a valid license to fish in this state.
-However, there are some exemptions, so the details are available on the IDNR website.
+And if you’re over 16, you will need a valid fishing license in this state.
+However, some exemptions exist, so the details are available on the IDNR website.
 You can buy a license online here too.

 If you prefer, you can buy an Iowa fishing license from any of the authorized retailers on this list.
 The Iowa Department of Natural Resources manages fishing in Iowa and sets all the regulations surrounding angling.